 I’m almost glad I waited until now.
 This is an incredible story, but I feel like I was ready for it now more than I would have been, say, five years ago.
 Neil Gaiman is, hands down, one of the best writers currently writing, but this novel is really something else.

 Good craftsmanship is the ability to keep you embedded in the created world for the length of the book.
 To convince you, while you’re reading, that the world is real.
 However, books like American Gods doesn’t just do that.
-Authors like Neil Gaiman create worlds within their pages which alter your outlook on the real world, sticking with you long after you’ve finished reading.
+Authors like Neil Gaiman create worlds within their pages that alter your outlook on the real world, sticking with you long after you’ve finished reading.

 A must-read for mythology lovers